prurigro/gnome-catgen/README.md

 # gnome-catgen #

-A Gnome 3.12 Folder Category Configuration Tool
+A Gnome 3.12 and 3.14 Folder Category Configuration Tool

 ## Installation ##